apoorvaanand1998/apoorvaanand1998.github.io/_posts/2017-12-12-Intro_to_ML_Ng-1.md

 ## Supervised learning

-"Right answers" are given - Dataset with known valued (right answers) given.
+"Right answers" are given - Dataset with known values (right answers) given.
 Task of the algorithm to produce more of these "right answers".

 In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.